imagewize/banner-container/README.md

 - Header (before `</head>`) - with support for multiple banners and device targeting
 - Footer (before `</body>`) - with support for multiple banners and device targeting
 - Within Content (with options for multiple banners, individual placement, and device targeting)
-- Before Sidebar
+- Before Sidebar - with support for multiple banners and device targeting
-- In Navigation Menu
+- In Navigation Menu - with support for multiple banners and device targeting

 ## Requirements